Brandon Bobcats: Former teams

-Ice Hockey
+Ice hockey

-The Bobcats, and previously the Caps, ice hockey team was at one point the centre-piece of Brandon University Athletics.
+The Bobcats, and previously the Caps, ice hockey team was at one point the centrepiece of Brandon University Athletics.
 Records show Brandon College having both men's and women's hockey teams as early as 1910.
-Arguably the most successful ice hockey program was under head coach (and former player) Andy Murray, who in the 1980-1981 season led the Bobcats to a 23-1 regular season record, a No. 1 national ranking and a berth in the national championship.
+Arguably the most successful ice hockey program was under head coach (and former player) Andy Murray, who in the 1980–81 season led the Bobcats to a 23–1 regular season record, a No. 1 national ranking and a berth in the national championship.